Hotter than Hell Tour

-Hotter than Hell Tour was the second tour of the American rock band Kiss.
+The Hotter than Hell Tour was the second tour of the American rock band Kiss.
 The tour featured songs from their first album and their newly released second album, Hotter than Hell, which was the album that the tour was in support of.
 During this tour, the band used fire and the destruction of guitars as part of their show.
 The January 31, 1975, show in San Francisco was filmed and later made available for public viewing.

 In the tour program for the band's final tour, Stanley reflected on the tour: